Tories take North Okanagan-Shuswap riding with decisive lead - Vernon Morning Star

 “I guess no great surprises in this riding.
 I felt I had the support.
 I had a huge volunteer team helping out that just made it possible.
 Without the volunteers we couldn’t have done all this, so I want to give a great big thank you to them, to the media coverage over the past 40 days and then some; it’s been a great campaign.”

-Liberal Cindy Derkaz, running in her second consecutive federal election in the riding, was excited about the national outcome and, as for the riding, she said the Conservatives won it “fair and square.”
+Liberal Cindy Derkaz, running in her second consecutive federal election in the riding and polling second, was excited about the national outcome and, as for the riding, she said the Conservatives won it “fair and square.”

 “I wanted to say this whole effort has been all about our community and about our team that has come together.